quyendang/OpenCore-Guide/README.md

 **Quirks**:

-* AppleCpuPmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
+* **AppleCpuPmCfgLock:** Only needed when CFG-Lock can't be disabled in BIOS.
 Avoid unless necessary.
-* AppleXcpmCfgLock: Only needed when CFG-Lock can't be disabled in BIOS.
+* **AppleXcpmCfgLock:** Only needed when CFG-Lock can't be disabled in BIOS.
 Avoid unless necessary.
-* AppleXcpmExtraMsrs: Disables multiple MSR access needed for unsupported CPUs.
+* **AppleXcpmExtraMsrs:** Disables multiple MSR access needed for unsupported CPUs.
-* CustomSMBIOSGuid: Performs GUID patching for UpdateSMBIOSMode Custom mode.
+* **CustomSMBIOSGuid:** Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops.
-* DisbaleIOMapper: Preferred to dropping DMAR in ACPI section or disabling VT-D in bios.
+* **DisableIOMapper:** Preferred to dropping DMAR in ACPI section or disabling VT-D in bios.
-* ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
+* **ExternalDiskIcons:** External Icons Patch, for when internal drives are treated as external drives
-* LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
+* **LapicKernelPanic:** Disables kernel panic on AP core lapic interrupt.
 Often needed on HP laptops.
-* PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs.
+* **PanicNoKextDump:** Allows for reading kernel panics logs when kernel panics occurs.
-* ThirdPartyTrim: Trimforce would be preferred via terminal, as most 3rd party Nvme and SSD's are now supported.
+* **ThirdPartyTrim:** Trimforce would be preferred via terminal, as most 3rd party Nvme and SSD's are now supported.
-* XhciPortLimit: This the 15 port limit patch, use only while you create a usb map (ssdt-uiac.aml) or injector kext.
+* **XhciPortLimit:** This the 15 port limit patch, use only while you create a usb map (ssdt-uiac.aml) or injector kext.
 Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/vQqn5eo.png)

 # Misc

 **Boot**: Settings for boot screen.
-* Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
+* **Timeout:** This sets how long OpenCore will wait until it automatically boots from the default selection
-* ShowPicker: If you need to see the picker screen, you better choose YES.
+* **ShowPicker:** If you need to see the picker screen, you better choose YES.
-* UsePicker: Want to boot with opencore? must choose yes.
+* **UsePicker:** Want to boot with opencore? must choose yes.
-* Target: Setting for logging type (by default logging output is hidden).
+* **Target:** Setting for logging type (by default logging output is hidden).
-* HideSelf: If you want to hide EFI partion on OC Bootloader choose YES.
+* **HideSelf:** If you want to hide EFI partion on OC Bootloader choose YES.
-* HibernateMode : Recommended set to None.
+* **HibernateMode:** Recommended set to None.
-* ConsoleBeHaviousOs: Set to ForceGraphics for most systems.
+* **ConsoleBeHaviousOs:** Set to ForceGraphics for most systems.
-* ConsoleBehaviousUI: Set to Text for most systems.
+* **ConsoleBehaviousUI:** Set to Text for most systems.

 ** You won't be able to boot with Open Core Bootloader If you do not set **YES** at UsePicker.
 ** If you want to make macOS the default boot disk, set 'System Preferences > Startup Disk > (Your preferred OS disk)' as the default boot disk.

 **Debug**:
-* DisableWatchDog: (May need to be set to yes if macOS is stalling while logging to file is enabled).
+* **DisableWatchDog:** (May need to be set to yes if macOS is stalling while logging to file is enabled).
-* Target: Logging level.
+* **Target:** Logging level.
 75 enables full logging to screen and file. (find log file on root of EFI partition).
 0 fully disables boot log.
 (Debug Release of OpenCore maybe required for BugTracker with -keepsyms as boot-arg)

 **Security**:
-* RequireSignature: See detailed explanation in configuration.pdf
+* **RequireSignature:** See detailed explanation in configuration.pdf
-* RequireVault: For now choose NO.
+* **RequireVault:** For now choose NO.
-* ScanPolicy: Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.
+* **ScanPolicy:** Allows customization of disk and file system types which are scanned (and shown) by opencore at boot time.

 **Tools**: Used for running boot time tools like clearing NVRAM, EFIShell or memtest86.
 Enable if required.